PurpleBird7613/Multimodal-Rag/README.md

 # Multimodal RAG Application🖥️📚🤖

-Welcome to the Multimodal RAG (Retrieve-and-Generate) Application!
+Welcome to the Multimodal RAG (Retrieval-Augmented Generation) Application!
 This project enables you to chat with your documents, asking questions, requesting summaries, and receiving detailed explanations based on the contents of PDF, CSV, and Excel files.

 ## Features✨